ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 To summarize, this is the list of concepts we just talked about: domain, codomain, total, partial, injective, surjective, isomorphic, inverse.

+We don't need to go deeper than this and we'll use these concepts to visualize and to understand what happens.
+We'll see similar things when we will talk about categories.

 Pure functions allow us to use the same terminology in programming because they correspond to mathematical functions.
 In programming we talk of input and output *types* instead of sets.

+The job of translating math into pure functions is quite easy.

-I am by no means an expert on type theory so I will limit myself to repeat what I've learn around and that you can think of types, in first approximation, as sets.
+The input and outputs are types and you can think of types, in first approximation, as sets.
 Scala `Boolean` is a set with two elements, `Int` is a set that contains the integer that your JVM can represent, `String` is a set with infinite elements (limited by the memory you assign you the JVM).

+Then we use programming language to define how the output relates to the input, using keywords, variables, calls to other functions and so on.

-I hope you see how we can use algebra concepts to talk about functions.
+I hope you see how we can use mathematics concepts to talk about functions.

 ## References